richarddengli/DecqedMesher.jl/README.md

 # Authors and Acknowledgements
 Richard Li, Dzung Pham, Nick Bronn, Thomas McConkey, Olivia Lanes, Hakan Türeci

-**DecqedMesher** began as development during the 2022 Undergraduate Research Internship at IBM and Princeton (QURIP), as part of a collaboration between the following groups:
+The development for ``DecqedMesher`` started during the 2022 Undergraduate Research Internship at IBM and Princeton (QURIP), as part of a collaboration between the following groups:
 - Türeci Group, Department of Electrical & Computer Engineering, Princeton University
 - Qiskit Community Team, IBM Quantum